The information below provides further details about:

 How do I submit a sustainability statement?

-If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your sustainability statement after you have completed the relevant application forms.
+If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your sustainability statement.
+This is after you have completed the relevant application forms.

 Where can I find out further information?

-For further information on preparing and submitting a sustainability statement, please see the following links below:
+For further information on preparing and submitting a sustainability statement, please see the links below:

 - Camden Planning Guidance 3 Sustainability